 0.5 to 0.8.
 One might also start with a small value (~0.5) and check

-the optimization using a larger parameter value.
+the optimisation using a larger parameter value.
 Note that normally

 rho is used also to set the initial search radius and e.g. if the